 Complaints Regarding Employment-Related Laws

-When a complaint is filed regarding an employment-related law, the ES Merit staff member receiving the complaint must determine if the complainant is an MSFW.
+When a complaint is filed regarding an employment-related law, the Workforce Solutions Office staff member receiving the complaint must determine if the complainant is an MSFW.
 Complaints submitted by MSFWs, or their representatives, must be processed in accordance with the MSFW Complaints section of this guidance.

 Complaints submitted by non-MSFWs must be addressed as follows:

-When an individual indicates their interest in filing an employment-related law complaint, ES Merit staff members must offer to:
+When an individual indicates their interest in filing an employment-related law complaint, Workforce Solutions Office staff members must offer to:

 explain the Complaint System; and